Union Station (Ogden, Utah): The "Crossroads of the West"

-By the 1920's, Ogden Union Station was serving both the Union Pacific and Southern Pacific, as well as the Denver and Rio Grande Western Railroad (successor to the Rio Grande Western), and a number of regional and interurban railroads.
-At its height, it had 13 passenger tracks with platforms, a commissary that provided food and supplies to long-distance trains, a laundry building that washed linens for most of Union Pacific's rail network, a large United States Postal Service annex that served mail trains, and serviced more than 60 passenger trains each day.
+By the 1920's, Ogden's Union Station was serving both the UP and SP, as well as the successor to the RGW (the Denver and Rio Grande Western Railroad [D&RGW]), and a number of regional and interurban railroads.
+At its height, it had 13 passenger tracks with platforms, a commissary that provided food and supplies to long-distance trains, a laundry building that washed linens for most of UP's rail network, a large United States Postal Service (USPS) annex that served mail trains, and serviced more than 60 passenger trains each day.
 It was around this time that the name "Crossroads of the West" began appearing in publications as a way to describe Ogden's significance to the national transportation infrastructure.
 There was also a memorial plaque commissioned by the Ogden City Council that had Ogden in the center with railroad tracks radiating out from it in all directions (each bearing the name of a railroad company that served the station).
 It bears the words, "You can't get anywhere without coming to OGDEN," which also served as the city slogan for some time.
-This memorial is still on display inside Ogden Union Station to this day.
+This memorial is still on display inside the Union Station to this day.

-The absolute peak of rail traffic in Ogden came during both World War I and World War II.
+The absolute peak of rail traffic in Ogden came during both World War I (WWI)and World War II (WWII).
 The city and depot became an important stopover point for soldiers and materials being moved across the country for the war effort, and many new businesses popped up on nearby 25th Street to entertain and support the huge influx of travelers.